Crucial Scottish elections on 'knife edge' as pro-independence SNP win early seats | Politics

 Crucial Scottish elections on 'knife edge' as pro-independence SNP win early seats

-Scotland's main pro-independence party captured a swathe of seats on Friday in a crucial Scottish parliament election that could determine the future of the United Kingdom, although its leader cautioned the result remained "on a knife edge".
+Scotland's main pro-independence party captured dozens of seats on Friday in a Scottish parliament election that could determine the future of the United Kingdom, but early results left uncertainty over whether it would win a crucial majority.

-The SNP says it will seek to hold a new vote on secession by the end of 2023 if there is a pro-independence majority returned to the devolved 129-seat parliament - setting up a potential legal showdown with Prime Minister Boris Johnson, who says he will refuse any such vote.
-The SNP won 27 of the first 30 seats so far declared, including taking East Lothian from Labour and Ayr from Johnson's Conservatives, two of the election's key battlegrounds.
+The Scottish National Party says it will seek to hold a new vote on secession by the end of 2023 if there is a pro-independence majority returned to the devolved 129-seat parliament - setting up a potential legal showdown with Prime Minister Boris Johnson, who says he will refuse any such vote.
+The SNP won 38 of the first 47 seats so far declared, including East Lothian, Edinburgh Central and Ayr, three of the election's key battlegrounds.
+The SNP failed to win Dumbarton, the most marginal seat at the last election.

-However, in some areas there was an increase in support for opposition pro-union parties, indicating the final outcome would be very close, with some seats allocated on a separate proportional representation system.
-"A majority has always been a very, very long shot," said Nicola Sturgeon, Scotland's First Minister and SNP leader, adding the electoral system for the devolved parliament, which was created in 1999, favoured smaller parties.
+In some areas there was an increase in support for opposition pro-union parties, indicating the final outcome would be very close, with some seats allocated on a separate proportional representation system.
+The results suggest the SNP is on course to win a fourth term in office giving it a platform to push for a second independence referendum.
+But, if the party fails to win an outright majority it will be easier for the British government to resist demands for another vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)